tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 The `tree-sitter test` command allows you to easily test that your parser is working correctly.

 For each rule that you add to the grammar, you should first create a *test* that describes how the syntax trees should look when parsing that rule.
-These tests are written using specially-formatted text files in the `corpus/` or `test/corpus/` directories within your parser's root folder.
+These tests are written using specially-formatted text files in the `test/corpus/` directory within your parser's root folder.

 For example, you might have a file called `test/corpus/statements.txt` that contains a series of entries like this: